Gethyl/IsomorphicReactReduxTodo/readme.md

 6. On receiving the response from the server, react checks if the server rendered HTML file is different from client.
 If it notices it is different, then client gets rendered and due to this you lose the advantage of server rendering as the client renders again.

+7. If your server rendering went fine with the initial state, then you will see the **Todo list home page** with a dummy task called *Initial State To Do Item*

-7. Client entry point is `client.js`
+8. Client entry point is `client.js`

-* Also included is React-Bootstrap to help you understand how to use bootstrap with react.
+9. Apart from the landing page, which is the **Home page**, there is only a dummy **Help page**.
+This is just to show you guys how to use bootstrap with react for navigation.

+***